Courtney Yoachim, MA LIMHP CPC

-Courtney Yoachim, MA LMHP CPC (she/her/hers) is the most recent addition to our staff at Kindred Psychology.
-Courtney graduated from Nebraska Wesleyan University (NWU) with an undergraduate degree in Psychology, and minors in Spanish, criminal justice, and piano music.
+Courtney Yoachim, MA LIMHP CPC (she/her/hers) graduated from Nebraska Wesleyan University (NWU) with an undergraduate degree in Psychology, and minors in Spanish, criminal justice, and piano music.
 Courtney worked as a Peer Assistant for three years during her time at NWU.
-She developed a keen understanding of the Residence Life culture and climate, and learned how much she enjoys working with college-age and emerging adult populations.
+She developed a keen understanding of the Residence Life culture and climate, and learned how much she enjoys supporting and challenging college-age and emerging adult populations.

 I approach therapy as a collaborative effort.
 I bring myself and my knowledge of mental health, while clients bring themselves and expert knowledge of their lives.
 In my personal life and clinical work, I strive to understand people in all of their complexity.
-I value keeping a ‘beginner’s mindset’ when approaching life experiences that differ from my own.
 My goal is to see through a client’s lens as much as possible, and then work with them to find possible changes and solutions.
-Drawing heavily from the evidence-based Acceptance and Commitment Therapy model (ACT), I help clients to be more mindful of their internal and external experiences.
-When we become more aware the patterns in our thoughts, emotions, and actions, we can be intentional about releasing what is not helpful, and embracing and expanding on the helpful pieces of ourselves.
+Drawing heavily from the evidence-based Acceptance and Commitment Therapy model (ACT), I help clients to be more mindful of the interface between their internal and external experiences.
+When we become more aware of the patterns in our thoughts, emotions, and actions, we can be intentional about releasing what is not helpful, and embracing and expanding on the helpful pieces of ourselves.

 Courtney is in network with most major health plans, including BCBS, United Healthcare and affiliates, Midland’s Choice, and Nebraska Medicaid managed care plans.
 If you would like to work with Courtney, we strongly encourage you to check first with your insurance plan by calling Member Services to ensure that Courtney is in network with your policy.